 International Fisheries Trade Permit

-The International Fisheries Trade Permit replaced these two permits:
+The International Fisheries Trade Permit replaces both:

-- The Highly Migratory Species International Trade Permit
+- Highly Migratory Species International Trade Permit

-- The Antarctic Marine Living Resources Dealer Permit
+- Antarctic Marine Living Resources Dealer Permit

 How to Apply